-- XYNTHA is a recombinant antihemophilic factor indicated in adults and children with hemophilia A for on-demand treatment and control of bleeding episodes, for perioperative management, and for routine prophylaxis to reduce the frequency of bleeding episodes.
+- XYNTHA is a recombinant antihemophilic factor indicated in adults and children with hemophilia A for control and prevention of bleeding episodes and for perioperative management.
 (1) - XYNTHA is not indicated in patients with von Willebrand's disease.
 (1)

------ DOSAGE AND ADMINISTRATION -
+------ DOSAGE AND ADMINISTRATION -